-Located in Bukit Merah, Alexandra Village Food Centre is not as popular as other hawker centres (maybe because its not exactly next to MTR stop), but it has so much Michelin level street food that you may need several visits to try everything.
-So, my suggestion is to try the noodles or soups and buy the glutinous rice cakes to eat later.
+Located in Bukit Merah, Alexandra Village Food Centre is not as popular as other hawker centres in Singapore (maybe because it’s not exactly next to the MTR stop).
+Still, it has so much Michelin-level street food that you may need several visits to try everything.
+So, I suggest trying noodles or soups and buying glutinous rice cakes to eat later.

 Best day to go: Thursday or Friday

-Michelin street food to try at Alexandra Village Food Centre
+Michelin star hawkers at Alexandra Village Food Centre

 - Tiong Bahru Lien Fa Shui Jing Pau (#01-10; Hours: 8:30 am – 3:00 pm; closed Mondays & Sundays) – order their sweet (red bean or sweet yam) and savoury (turnip) Crystal Dumplings.

 - Hong Kong Yummy Soup (#01-51; Hours: 12:00 pm – 8:30 pm; closed Saturdays & Sundays) – try one of their Traditional Herbal Soups.

 - Depot Road Zhen Shan Mei Laksa (#01-75; Hours: 9:00 am – 3:30 pm: closed Mondays & Sundays) – get either a small, medium or large bowl of spicy Laksa.

 - Xiang Jiang Soya Sauce Chicken (#01-77; Hours: 8:00 am – 1:45 pm; closed Mondays & Tuesdays) – try a plate of Dry Soya Sauce Chicken Noodle made by Uncle Sun (ex-Raffles Hotel head chef).